artoftheless/artoftheless.github.io/_posts/2016-07-03-styles-for-simple.md

 layout: post
 title:  Simplify your goals
 category: declutter
-description: Instead of spreading yourself thin, why not specialize?
 ---

 I cannot be a master of everything, but I can be a Jack of all trades.
 But this is not helping me anymore.
 I need to be a master of one or two topics and be “good enough” at several others to make myself a complete package.<!--readmore-->

 I have a PhD in engineering, but I love talking, marketing, selling stuff.
 How do I combine all of these into one awesome product?
 I need a strong foundation for sure.
 For example, WhatsApp!
 It is a great messaging product that is actually very bare-bones.
 It only does messaging (text + media).
 What I think sets it apart is solid engineering (it has never crashed on me, or failed even once) and extremely clean design.
 It has strong fundamentals and no fluff.